Indian TikTok star Siya Kakkar commits suicide

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW DELHI: In yet another shocking incident reported, India’s famous TikTok star, Siya Kakkar has died by suicide.
+NEW DELHI: In yet another shocking incident reported, India’s famous TikTok star, Siya Kakkar has committed suicide.
 She was 16.
-The young and bright TikToker was found dead at her residence in Delhi's Geeta Colony area on Wednesday night around 9 pm.
+The young and bright TikToker was found dead at her residence in the Delhi's Geeta Colony area on Wednesday night around 9 pm.
 She reportedly hanged herself, foreign media reported.

 She has a huge fan following on social media platforms and this raises questions over her extreme step.
 Siya Kakkar's family is deeply shocked by the untoward tragic incident and refuses to speak to anyone.